maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 ## User Stories
-User stories evovle over a project's lifetime.
-Start with a wish list, do a feasabilty analysis then move the ones you will work on into gitHub so you can track their progress.
+User stories evolve over a project's lifetime.
+Start with a wish list, do a feasibility analysis then move the ones you will work on into gitHub, so you can track their progress.

 ## Initial Stories
 To start the agile process this section kicks off with a bullet list/brainstorming dump about features you'd like to have.
 EVERYTHING write them out in bullet form: